 FSC (Forest Stewardship Council) certification is the most common label for sustainable wooden products, including wooden trays.
 The FSC label guarantees that a product’s source material comes from responsibly managed forests.
 These products are especially popular on Western European markets.

 - For more information, see the three steps towards FSC certification.

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The competition for wooden trays does not differ significantly from the sector in general.
-See our study about competition for home decoration for a general overview.
-Also refer to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Wooden trays are widely distributed on the European market.
 They are sold both offline and online through the big supermarkets, garden centres and department stores, as well as kitchenware and general home decor retailers.